sohansputhran/Movie-Recommender/README.md

 In this project, I have built a movie recommendation system based on the movie's ratings.

-From online courses in Cognitive Class.ai, I learnt this algorithm.
+From online courses in Cognitive Class.ai.